xaizek/d2if/README.md

 Copyright (C) 2012 xaizek <xaizek@openmailbox.org>

-Licensed under GNU/GPL v2.
+Licensed under GNU/GPL v2+.

 Brief description
 -----------------

-This is a simple dzen2 input formatter, which is intender to omit using of scripts to do this job.
-Compilable language is better for this purpose, since it will require less resources and work faster than scripts written in interpretable languages.
-The amount of memory and CPU time should be considered since status bar should be updated regularly.
+This is a simple dzen2 input formatter, which is intended to replace use of scripts to do this job.
+Compiled language is better for this purpose, because native applications require less resources and work faster than scripts.
+The amount of memory and CPU time should be considered for obvious reason that status bar is updated with relatively high rate.

 Configuration
 -------------